October 2021: Our Puddle Hopping app has received thorough and well-written reviews at Free Apps For Me and Apps Like

 See here for ordering information.

 In Immune Force players experience the power and ingenuity of the body’s natural defenses and the variety of microbial dangers it faces.

 The game takes place in a human body, where players cooperate to mobilize the immune system, harnessing macrophages, neutrophils, Killer T-cells, vaccines, treatments, antibodies, and bacteriophages, fighting a continuous onslaught of over two dozen types of bacteria, viruses, fungi, parasites, and cancers.

-Each of the different microbes and immune defenses act in accordance with current scientific and medical understanding.
+Each of the different microbes and immune defenses act approximately in accordance with current scientific and medical understanding.

 Concepts may be complex, but game play is simple enough to be fun for all ages.
 The game is mostly luck, but plenty of variation and opportunities for simple strategy in the placement of pieces and management of treatment cards.